About Us

 Adapted from REN21 RENEWABLES 2018 GLOBAL STATUS REPORT

-The Global Renewables Congress (GRC) is a cross-country, cross-party platform facilitating peer-to-peer exchanges between and with legislators.
+The Global Renewables Congress (GRC) is a cross-country, cross-party platform facilitating peer-to-peer exchanges between and with Legislators and Members of Parliament.
 The GRC focuses on solutions for a rapid and large-scale deployment of renewable energy through enabling legislative frameworks.
-Current and former legislators from national and regional parliaments can become members of the GRC.
+Current and former Legislators and MPs from national and regional parliaments can become members of the GRC.

 The platform recognises the varying technical, economic and social conditions in different parts of the world that influence which renewable energy policies and solutions are most appropriate and effective.
 The platform offers expertise, advice and facilitates peer-to-peer dialoguesin identifiying and deploying the most suitable renewable energy policies and solutions for effective acceleration of the energy transition.
-The GRC places at heart of RE action or policies an emphasis on the benefits to communities and local value creation.
+The GRC places an emphasis on the benefits to communities and local value creation at the heart of RE action or policies.

 The Global Renewables Congress is a project of the World Future Council Foundation.
 More information about the World Future Council can be found at www.worldfuturecouncil.org